 This week’s issue focuses on top trends in cyber impacts to health service providers and health research institutes during COVID-19 pandemic, as well as broader industry agnostic thought leadership on cyber implications in critical infrastructure.

 Did you know?
 The COVID-19 pandemic is changing the definition of critical infrastructure for many countries across the globe.
-Organizations traditionally considered critical (power and water plants, communications, emergency response, etc.) have been joined by others that were not considered critical or essential– before COVID-19.
+Organisations traditionally considered critical (power and water plants, communications, emergency response, etc.) have been joined by others that were not considered critical or essential– before COVID-19.
 For example, The US Department of Homeland Security (DHS) added the for-hire transportation sector to its list of “essential critical infrastructure workers” amid the COVID-19 pandemic.
-New designees also include research labs, supermarkets and other manufacturing and logistics organizations.
-As an extension of this new alignment, the supply chains of these organizations are also now categorized as critical infrastructure.
+New designees also include research labs, supermarkets and other manufacturing and logistics organisations.
+As an extension of this new alignment, the supply chains of these organisations are also now categorised as critical infrastructure.

-As part of a country’s critical infrastructure, many organizations are now required to meet a variety of cybersecurity and privacy regulations.
-Previously, these organizations had minimal cybersecurity compliance requirements, and those were in the context of ISO quality standards, not government-mandated cybersecurity standards.
-But now, as part of the country’s critical infrastructure, the organizations are required to meet a variety of cybersecurity and privacy regulations.
+As part of a country’s critical infrastructure, many organisations are now required to meet a variety of cybersecurity and privacy regulations.
+Previously, these organisations had minimal cybersecurity compliance requirements, and those were in the context of ISO quality standards, not government-mandated cybersecurity standards.
+But now, as part of the country’s critical infrastructure, the organisations are required to meet a variety of cybersecurity and privacy regulations.

 Read more about how various sectors are now catching up on their security and compliance requirements.